geerlingguy/ansible-vagrant-examples/docker/README.md

 [Docker](https://www.docker.com/) is used to build and manage linux containers.
 [Ansible](http://www.ansible.com/) is useful in managing the Docker lifecycle.

-This Vagrant profile uses Ansible to configure a local VM, installing Docker, then building and running three containers for a simple LAMP stack, Docker-style.
+This Vagrant profile uses Ansible to configure a local VM, installing Docker, then building and running three containers for a simple Flask + MySQL web app stack, Docker-style.

 ## Getting Started